Acknowledgment and Coauthorship

 Sessions cancelled less than 48 hours in advance will be charged in full.

 - Instrument time is charged in 30-minute increments.
 Some instruments have a 1-hour or 2-hour minimum time slot.
 Billed instrument time begins at the earlier of the reservation start time or sign-in time through the later of the reservation end time or sign-out time.
+Thus the very first task of a session is sign-in, and the very last is sign-out.

 - Staff time is charged in 30-minute increments.